The Secrets to Preserving Southern Racism

 - Insult every citizen in the state of Alabama with accusations of racism.

-And if the south is so damn inhospitable, I will offer this quote from Benjamin Franklin.
-“Guest, like fish began to smell after 3 days.”
-And good old southerners also know one more thing, “when in doubt, throw it out.”
-Don’t be surprised if we don’t throw a parade in your honor with confetti and streamers the next time you come “home.”
+And if the south is so damn inhospitable, I offer this quote from Benjamin Franklin.
+“Guest, like fish begin to smell after 3 days.”
+We will understand if you can’t stay too long….
+Sorry if there aren’t any confetti or streamers the next time you come “home.”